The backbone of the taxation system is set up by:

 - Dealing with breaches of the law on tax;

 - Resolution of complaints and denunciations about tax; and

-(ii) other tax laws, which detail taxable and non-taxable objects, basis for calculation of tax and tariffs, exemption from and reduction of tax, declaration and payment of tax, complaints and dealing with breaches for each specific kind of tax, etc. For instance, they include the Law on Corporate Income Tax adopted in 2008, as amended and supplemented in 2013 and 2014; the Law on Value-Added Tax, passed in 2008, as amended and supplemented in 2013, 2014 and 2016; the Law on Special Sales Tax adopted in 2008, as amended and supplemented in 2014 and 2016; the Law on Personal Income Tax passed in 2008, as amended and supplemented in 2012 and 2014; the Law on Royalties passed in 2009 and amended in 2014; the Law on Non-Agricultural Land Use Tax passed in 2010; and the Law on Export Tax and Import Tax adopted in 2016.
+- other tax laws, which detail taxable and non-taxable objects, basis for calculation of tax and tariffs, exemption from and reduction of tax, declaration and payment of tax, complaints and dealing with breaches for each specific kind of tax, etc. For instance, they include the Law on Corporate Income Tax adopted in 2008, as amended and supplemented in 2013, 2014 and 2020; the Law on Value-Added Tax, passed in 2008, as amended and supplemented in 2013, 2014 and 2016; the Law on Special Sales Tax adopted in 2008, as amended and supplemented in 2014, 2016 and 2022; the Law on Personal Income Tax passed in 2007, as amended and supplemented in 2012 and 2014; the Law on Royalties passed in 2009 and amended in 2014; the Law on Non-Agricultural Land Use Tax passed in 2010; and the Law on Export Tax and Import Tax adopted in 2016.

-There are also hundreds of decrees, circulars and other regulations being issued by the Government, various ministries and agencies, from time to time, with a view to provide guidelines for the implementation of those laws; e.g. Circular No. 103/2014/TT-BTC, dated 6 August 2014, of the MoF, providing guidelines for fulfilment of tax liability of foreign entities doing business in Vietnam or earning income in Vietnam (“Circular 103/2014/TT-BTC”).
+There are also hundreds of decrees, circulars and other regulations being issued by the GoV, various ministries and agencies, from time to time, with a view to provide guidelines for the implementation of those laws; e.g. Circular No. 103/2014/TT-BTC, dated 6 August 2014, of the MoF, providing guidelines for fulfilment of tax liability of foreign entities doing business in Vietnam or earning income in Vietnam (“Circular 103/2014/TT-BTC”).

 Types of Taxes